Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: A stable nonlinear inflow boundary flux for the Burgers equation

 where the negative sign on the left comes from the one dimensional outward pointing normal direction at the left boundary.
 Solving for the numerical boundary flux function and recalling that the Burgers flux is $f = u^2/2$, we find

-Thus, the formalism of \eqref{eq:generic_relation} leads to a numerical boundary flux function \eqref{eq:alt_flux_deriv} that is identical to the one derived from first principles in \eqref{eq:num_burgers}.
+Thus, the formalism of \eqref{eq:generic_relation} leads to a numerical boundary flux function \eqref{eq:alt_flux_deriv} that is identical to the one derived from \revTwo{the energy method} in \eqref{eq:num_burgers}.
 Note that the creation of the boundary flux function from \eqref{eq:generic_relation} requires knowledge of the characteristic variables $\Wvec$, the wave speeds $\LambMat$, and the boundary terms $\Gvec$.